locka99/opcua/docs/crypto.md

 ## Security Profiles

-At present OPC UA for Rust supports these OPC UA 1.03 security profiles:
+OPC UA for Rust supports these OPC UA 1.03 security profiles:

 * None - No encryption
 * Basic128Rsa15 - AES-128 / SHA-1 / RSA-15
 * Basic256 - AES-256 / SHA-1 / RSA-OAEP
 * Basic256Sha256 - AES-256 / SHA-256 / RSA-OAEP

+It also supports these OPC UA 1.04 policies.

 * Aes128-Sha256-RsaOaep - AES-128 / SHA-256 / RSA-OAEP (a replacement for Basic128Rsa15 with stronger hash & padding)
 * Aes256-Sha256-RsaPss - AES256 / SHA-256 / RSA-OAEP with RSA-PSS for signature algorithm

-OPC UA 1.04 deprecates Basic128Rsa15 and Basic256 due to SHA-1 and introduces The Aes128-* and Aes256-* security policies.
+OPC UA 1.04 deprecates Basic128Rsa15 and Basic256 due to perceived weaknesses with SHA-1, but they remain supported by the implementation.

 ## Hash